• Skip to primary navigation

 Juice your lemon(s) and grate the ginger then put all the ingredients in a little food processor or blender, and blend away.

-Then transfer it into your desperately-needing-some-flava bottled kombucha.
+Then transfer it into your unflavored kombucha.

 So just stick those flavored bottles on the counter next to your next batch of kombucha and let ferment for another day or two.

-Pop them in the fridge (to stop the fermentation) and grab a bottle when you're ready for fizzy, delicious, probiotic-filled explosion of flavors.
+Pop them in the fridge (to stop the fermentation) and grab a bottle when you're ready for a fizzy, delicious, probiotic-filled explosion of flavors.

 Ginger Berryade Kombucha from Living Well Kitchen